Azure/azure-devops-cli-extension/doc/dev_setup.md

    env\Scripts\activate.bat
    ```

-3. Run the `dev_setup.py` script to install the VSTS CLI packages, VSTS Python SDK package, and other dependencies into your virtual environment:
+3. Run the `dev_setup.py` script to install the Azure Devops CLI packages and other dependencies into your virtual environment:
    ```
    python scripts/dev_setup.py
    ```

 ## Start coding

-Run `vsts --version` to verify your environment is setup properly.
-Any code change will be picked up automatically.
+Run `az extension list` and `az devops -h` to verify your environment is setup properly.

+Run following steps for any code change.

+    1.You can create a wheel package locally from source to be used in Azure CLI.
+      To build the wheel locally, ensure you have the Python `wheel` package installed i.e. `pip install wheel`.

+    2.Remove the old version of extension:
+        ```bash
+        az extension remove -n azure-devops-extension
+        ```

+    3.Now run `python setup.py bdist_wheel' where the current directory is the extension root.
+The wheel (with .whl suffix) will be generated and available in the new `dist` folder.

+    4.Now run below command to install the extension with your latest code changes.
+     ```bash
+     az extension add --source <local file path to wheel.whl>
+     ```

+    5. Run 'az devops -h' again to verify if extension is installed properly.

+    6. Run 'tests\runTests.ps1' to run recorded tests.